Data Visualization, Branding, UI Design

-Visualizing music taste
+Visualizing music taste with Vizify

 Designing a Web Application and Visual Language that uses Spotify’s API to generate personalized data visualizations.